 Put away lawn chairs

 Tables and accompanying chairs can easily be stored under a sizeable heavy-duty tarp with a string tied to the table's legs.
 Or, you can get customized ones that fit your table and chairs' measurement.
-Be sure to measure the height, width, and length of your table and chairs set to make sure you get the right size for you.
-Below are different types I found on Amazon (affiliate).
+Be sure to measure the height, width, and length of your table and chair set to make sure you get the right size for you.
+Be sure to buy waterproof table covers options, especially for winter.

 Clean outdoor tools